DataBiosphere/toil/docs/running/cliOptions.rst

 :class:`toil.DeadlockException` exception.
 Increasing the cluster size and these limits will resolve the issue.

-Setting Options directly with the Toil Script
+Setting Options directly in a Python Workflow
 ---------------------------------------------

-It's good to remember that commandline options can be overridden in the Toil script itself.
-For example, :func:`toil.job.Job.Runner.getDefaultOptions` can be used to run toil with all default options, and in this example, it will override commandline args to run the default options and always run with the "./toilWorkflow" directory specified as the jobstore:
+It's good to remember that commandline options can be overridden in the code of a Python workflow.
+For example, :func:`toil.job.Job.Runner.getDefaultOptions` can be used to get the default Toil options, ignoring what was passed on the command line.
+In this example, this is used to ignore command-line options and always run with the "./toilWorkflow" directory as the jobstore:

 .. code-block:: python